 Where Do Weather Forecasts Go Wrong?

-How does a slow-moving disturbance like Dorian so quickly transform into a terrifying Category 5 storm without forecasters noticing?
+How does a slow-moving disturbance like Hurricane Dorian so quickly transform into a terrifying Category 5 storm without forecasters noticing?

 By the time NOAA updated its prediction Dorian had dropped 24 inches of rain on the Bahamas.
 The country’s prime minister called Hurricane Dorian a “historic tragedy.”
 To date, the official death toll from Hurricane Dorian in the Bahamas has risen to 61.